xovox/RetroTink-Setup/README.md

 # Installation

-I'm assuming you're able to SSH in.
+I'm assuming you're able to SSH in, or have a monitor & keyboard.
 I typically connect my Pi via Ethernet when I'm first configuring it for ease.

 You can also do the initial configuration with a monitor hooked up to HDMI.